ceciletambey/ceciletambey/README.md

 # Cécile Tambey

-MSc student in Data Science & Business Analytics at IE University with experience in banking, consulting, and business development.
+MSc student in Data Science & Business Analytics at IE University with a focus on applying data analysis and statistical modeling to real-world business problems.

-I focus on applying data analysis and statistical methods to solve business problems and support decision-making.
+Background in finance, consulting, and business development, with a strong interest in using data to drive performance and decision-making.

 ## Tools and Skills